theChad/go/index.md

-# go
+# Local-play Go

-Bare-bones implemntation of a local go game.
-Allows placement of stones and enforces turn order, but will not enforce the ko rule or do any scoring (nor allow passing yet).
-Likely never will - this was just a hobby project.
-This is now a clojurescript version, written for the browser.
+This is a basic implementation of a local-play go game.
+It allows placement of stones and enforces turn order, but will not enforce the ko rule or do any scoring (nor allow passing yet).
+This project started out as in clojure, on the desktop, but I've since migrated to clojurescript in the browser.

 ## [See it in action](resources/public/index.html)